-Our analysis quickly revealed that the results of the sequential and parallel programs could disagree for n=2, even using real arithmetic.
+Our analysis quickly revealed that the results of the sequential and parallel programs could disagree for n = 2, even using real arithmetic.
 The source of the problem was a small mistake in the computation of the error in the sequential code: instead of taking the inner product of the difference between two successive values of \mathbf{x} with itself, the code simply took the inner product of the two successive values.
+This was pointed out to one of the authors, who acknowledged the mistake.
 After correcting this error, we verified real equivalence (which is the best that can be hoped for, due to the floating-point reduction operation) for $n \leq 17$.
 While this example scaled significantly further than the others, it is also the only case in which time, rather than memory, proved to be the limiting factor.
 This appears to be due to the large amount of computation required to simplify expressions when using the level 2 operations.